turingschool/try-turing/try-coding-general/wrap-up/index.md

 # Next Steps

+## Feedback

+At Turing, we rely on constant feedback from our students to improve the Turing experience.
+Please take two minutes at this time to fill out <a target="blank" href="https://airtable.com/appR5bqtCZv7u3xXX/shr8IHKqMDPRxVZlz">this survey</a> to give us feedback on this Try Coding session today.

 ## Attend Other Events

 We are always creating new, exciting events for prospective students.
-Check out our upcoming events <a target="blank" href="https://www.eventbrite.com/cc/try-turing-2371969">here</a>!
+Check out our upcoming events <a target="blank" href="https://www.eventbrite.com/o/turing-school-of-software-design-9895674202">here</a>!

 ## Talk to Us